|Table of Contents |

 In line with company policy crew rest breaks must be split into three shifts.
 Many Flight Managers still do them in two because it’s neither practical or necessary especially on night flights to do them in three.

 I did breaks in two on both sectors.
 Despite Bart, Anna and Ven complaining about every single aspect of my conduct, behaviour, performance and professionalism, not one of them mentioned breaks being split into two instead of three.

-Of course this was mentioned numerous times in my defence documentation but like so much else it fell on deaf ears.
+Of course this was mentioned numerous times in my defence documentation but like so much else, fell on deaf ears.

-When a Flight Manager or Cabin Supervisor writes a constructive review it’s then discussed with the crew member.
+When a Flight Manager or Purser writes a constructive review it’s then discussed with the crew member.
 In the vast majority of cases that will be towards the end of a long and/or busy night flight.

-The Flight Manager or Cabin Supervisor and the crew member are likely to be tired, jetlagged and probably not in the best frame of mind.
+The Flight Manager or Purser and the crew member are likely to be tired, jetlagged and probably not in the best frame of mind.

-When delivering this type of review I often ask one of the Cabin Supervisors to be present as a witness.
-Had I spoken to Bart on this flight about his overall performance I would not have done that because both Supervisors were the same rank as him but were working up.
+When delivering this type of review I often ask one of the Pursers to be present as a witness.
+Had I spoken to Bart on this flight about his overall performance I would not have done that because both Pursers were the same rank as him but were working up.

-I did however speak to him about missing a customer out at breakfast in the presence of Katrina the Upper Class Cabin Supervisor.
+I did however speak to him about missing a customer out at breakfast in the presence of Katrina who was the First Class Purser.

 Considering the vile nature of his complaint, I strongly believe that had I sat and spoken with him during the flight about writing a review he still would have submitted a very similar complaint.

 The following is from documentation submitted as part of my grievance against the company for the way the matter was handled.
 Bear in mind my flight to Atlanta landed back into Heathrow on 26th December 2018.